COVID Information and Updates

 A SAFE ENVIRONMENT: Cleaning and Sanitizing Protocols

 Our usual vigorous cleaning protocols have been upgraded and include a multi-faceted approach to disinfection and sanitation throughout the facility.
 Stringent cleaning and disinfection protocols as recommended by the Department of Public Health, CDC, and EOEA with CDC-recommended, hospital-grade disinfectants are followed on a daily basis.
-We utilize state-of-the-art sanitizing equipment in common spaces, patient care areas, and offices, including use of an electro-static sprayer.
+We utilize state-of-the-art sanitizing equipment in common spaces, patient care areas, and offices.
 The rehabilitation gym is cleaned and sanitized throughout the day, with exercise equipment cleaned after every use.

 PuraShield air filtration systems have been installed throughout the facility.
 These state-of-the-art multi-stage filtration systems remove 99.99% of aerosols that carry harmful viruses.
 The HEPA filtration also filters bacteria, dust, and reduces odors.

 We utilized grant funding to purchase a state-of-the-art Arc LED Light disinfecting unit.
-Although utilized in numerous areas, it is specifically used to disinfect our short term rehabilitation rooms prior to each new admission, and the rehabilitation gym each day.
+Traditionally used in hospitals, we are very pleased to offer this level of disinfection in our skilled nursing and rehabilitation facility for your safety and peace of mind.
+Although utilized in numerous areas, it is primarily used to disinfect our short term rehabilitation rooms prior to each new admission, and is routinely used in the rehabilitation gym.
 Arc LED Light uses LED bulbs to emit Ultraviolet-C light at a wavelength of 254 nanometers.
 UVC at this wavelength destroys or inactivates 99.99% of harmful bacteria and virus by disrupting the molecular bonds of their DNA and RNA.
 The Arc can disinfect a 1,000 sq. ft. area in as little as 7 minutes.
-Traditionally used in hospitals, we are very pleased to offer this level of disinfection in our skilled nursing and rehabilitation facility for your safety and peace of mind.

-The following protocols are currently in place.
-NOTE: If the facility experiences a COVID outbreak, visits may be suspended per DPH protocols.
+2023 Current Visiting Protocols NOTE: If the facility experiences a severe COVID outbreak, visit protocols may be changed per DPH guidance.

 Virtual Visitation: Facetime, Zoom, WhatsApp etc. is ALWAYS available.
 The Elizabeth Seton Residence has free WiFi service throughout the facility.
 Patients and Residents may use their tablets, IPads, or phones for virtual visits anytime.
-If a patient or resident needs assistance with a call, a family member may contact our Activities Department by calling 781-997-1123 to schedule a Virtual Visit.
+If YOU (the visitor) have COVID or are unable to visit in person for any reason, please connect virtually!
+If a patient or resident needs assistance with a call, a family member may contact our Activities Department by calling 781-997-1123 to schedule time for us to assist your loved one with a Virtual Visit.
 We will provide an IPad or Tablet for the call if the patient or resident does not have one, and will ensure the call is successfully connected at an agreed-upon time.

 admission by calling 781-997-1102.